 Arizona State University announced the formation of a new initiative to develop aerospace and military applications to build the

-military-industrial complex "partnership between higher education and industry" in Arizona.
+"partnership between higher education and industry" in Arizona.

 The Aerospace and Defense Research Collaboratory will host its launch ceremony in February, the school says.
 It's being funded by Science Foundation Arizona.

 The ADRC will be headed by Mitzi Montoya, the executive dean of the ASU College of Technology Innovation, and Warner Dahm, the former chief scientist of the U.S. Air Force who now runs the Security and Defense Systems Initiative at ASU.

 "The Aerospace and Defense sector represents $18 billion in value creation for the Arizona economy," Montoya says in a statement from the University.
 "The goal of the ADRC is to connect key resources in the state and build partnerships that advance the Arizona A&D sector."

 If you like this story, consider signing up for our email newsletters.